 - If you are an ardent photographer of macro photography, without a doubt, go for a macro lens.

 By paying attention to your subtle needs, you will be able to find the best solution for your camera.

 Which lenses complement your purpose?

 A wide range of lenses is out there in the market to meet the requirements of photographers.
-No matter what your camera brand is—Canon, Nikon, Sony or other—you can always find the compatible lens for your camera.
+No matter what your camera brand is—Canon, Nikon, Sony, or another—you can always find a compatible lens for your camera.

 But first, you have to understand which lens you need.
-Ask around what other photographers of your field or having your camera use—surf the internet to find the most well-founded solution.
+Ask around what other photographers in your field or have your camera use—surf the internet to find the most well-founded solution.